SpaceSquirrelApps/crush-pics-slate/source/index.html.md

 ```

-> To authenticate add api_key field to your requests:

 Crush.pics API accepts HTTPS <code>POST</code> requests only.
 Each <code>POST</code> request needs to be a valid JSON object with mandatory field <code>api_key</code>

 <aside class="notice">